OfficeDev/microsoft-teams-library-js/apps/teams-test-app/README.md

 ```
 cd {monorepo root}

-// Ensuring you have installed and built the App SDK
+// Ensuring you have installed and built the Teams JavaScript client SDK
 yarn install
 yarn build-sdk